Here’s how Washington senators want to use climate dollars

 Some $75 million of the climate dollars included in the senators’ proposal could go to low-income families looking to switch from oil or gas furnaces to electric heat pumps.

 And $80 million could support the state Department of Natural Resources’ “carbon sequestration” projects.
-The focus would be to preserve older, more structurally complex forests and have additional revenue to buy “replacement” lands, said Clifford Traisman, a state lobbyist for the Washington Environmental Council.
+The focus would be to preserve older, more structurally complex forests and have additional revenue to buy “replacement” lands, said Clifford Traisman, a state lobbyist for Washington Conservation Action.

 Sequestering carbon dioxide, a heat-trapping gas, in trees which use it as food to grow helps blunt the worst effects of climate change.
 Globally, forests absorb about a third of all the carbon emissions annually from the burning of fossil fuels.